mauriccio1/osTicket-prereqs/README.md

 </p>
 <p>
  <h2>osTicket Prerequisites</h2>
-Download rest of prerequisite applications in order to run osTicket
+Download the rest of the prerequisite applications in order to run osTicket
 <ul>
  <li>PHP Manager for IIS </li>
  <li>Rewrite Module </li>